Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-As of 2019, the Department of Communication at the University of Delaware offers a Doctor of Philosophy (PhD) degree that allows students to continue to build their knowledge about the field of Communication while preparing them for research based job in academia or a communication related industry.
-The PhD in Communication is taught from a social science perspective, allowing students to increase their knowledge and ability to use empirically based research methodologies and their use of statistics while concentrating in one of three content areas: Interpersonal Communication, Media Communication or Political Communication.
+The Department of Communication at the University of Delaware offers a Doctor of Philosophy (Ph.D.) degree that allows students to continue to build their knowledge about the field of Communication while preparing them for research-based careers in academia or a communication-related industry.
+The Ph.D. in Communication is taught from a social science perspective, allowing students to increase their knowledge and ability to use theoretically founded, empirically based research methodologies, and a variety of techniques of statistical analysis

 Move this whole section up, swapping places with the section above it.